9dots/9dots.io-pages/Oo3uuog.md

 More air resistance (what is air resistance?)

-Distribution of force of impact (push down on egg with pen vs. palm of hand more area to absorb energy)
+Distribution of force of impact (push down on egg with pen vs. palm of hand; more area to absorb energy)

 ## Evaluate
 Time for testing!